Isotopes of tin: List of isotopes

+Tin-117m

+Tin-117m is a radioisotope of tin.
+One of its uses is in a particulate suspension to treat canine synovitis (radiosynoviorthesis).

 Tin-121m

-Tin-121m is a radioisotope and nuclear isomer of tin with a half-life of 43.9 years.
+Tin-121m (121mSn) is a nuclear isomer of tin with a half-life of 43.9 years, making it technically a medium-lived fission product.

 In a normal thermal reactor, it has a very low fission product yield; thus, this isotope is not a significant contributor to nuclear waste.
-Fast fission or fission of some heavier actinides will produce 121mSn at higher yields.
-For example, its yield from U-235 is 0.0007% per thermal fission and 0.002% per fast fission.
+Fast fission or fission of some heavier actinides will produce it at higher yields.
+For example, its yield from uranium-235 is 0.0007% per thermal fission and 0.002% per fast fission.

 Tin-126

-Tin-126 is a radioisotope of tin and one of only seven long-lived fission products.
-While tin-126's half-life of 230,000 years translates to a low specific activity of gamma radiation, its short-lived decay products, two isomers of antimony-126, emit 17 and 40 keV gamma radiation and a 3.67 MeV beta particle on their way to stable tellurium-126, making external exposure to tin-126 a potential concern.
+Tin-126 is a radioisotope of tin and one of the only seven long-lived fission products.
+While tin-126's half-life of 230,000 years means a relatively low specific activity, its short-lived decay products, two isomers of antimony-126, emit a cascade of hard gamma radiation - at least 3 photons above 400 keV per decay - before reaching stable tellurium-126, making it a possible external exposure hazard, which the other long-lived fission products are not by comparison.

-126Sn is in the middle of the mass range for fission products.
-Thermal reactors, which make up almost all current nuclear power plants, produce it at a very low yield (0.056% for 235U), since slow neutrons almost always fission 235U or 239Pu into unequal halves.
-Fast fission in a fast reactor or nuclear weapon, or fission of some heavy minor actinides such as californium, will produce it at higher yields.
+Tin-126 is in the middle of the mass range for fission products, so its yield is fairly low (but still dominates that for the element tin).
+Fission of the common fuels such as 235U and 239Pu into unequal halves is preferred, especially with thermal neutrons, as used in almost all current nuclear power plants.